apiato/documentation/docs/main-components/controllers.md

 ```

 **withMeta**
-This function allows including meta data in the response.
+This function allows including metadata in the response.

 ```php
 $metaData = ['total_credits', 10000];